pedro-de-bastos/capstone/README.md

 This repo has three parts:
 1. Notebook 1

     a.
 Contains all of my work in grabbing raw audio data for classes and transforming it into transcribed comments made by the professor

     b.
 I use the sentiment analysis algorithm to rate the sentiment for entire classes (for the entire document with everythig a professor said in that class)

 2. Notebook 2

     a.
 Contains all of my work related to Study 2

     b.
 Includes running sentiment analysis on particular comments (rather than for the entire class, I analyzed each particular comment)

     c.
 Different data visualizations for the comments

     d.
 Statistical tests like Chi squared and ttests

-  d.
+    e.
 PyStan for bayesian inference

 3. Notebook 3

     a.
 Contains the multiple linear regression model for Study 1

     b.
 Contains the genetic matching algorithm for Study 1

     c.
 Contains the experiments I undertook with different regression and classification models